nelsonj1614/Data_Projects_TripleTen/03_Oil_Well_Site_Selection_Project/README.md

 The minimum total volume of oil and average well capacities are determined.
 A function is defined to calculate profit.

 **Step 5: Risk and Profit Calculation**
 Profit is calculated for each region.
-Bootstrapping used to determine 95% confidence interval.
+Bootstrapping used to determine a more realistic estimate for each region with a 95% confidence interval.
 The region with the greatest mean profit and lowest % risk is selected.

 ## Machine Learning Applied